Science

 3. Fragmentation

 Wake events, restlessness, time spent awake in bed.
-A six-hour night with no wakings often beats an eight-hour night with five wakings.
-WHOOP, Garmin and Oura all expose this; Apple Watch surfaces it as "interruptions."
+For some people, a six-hour night with no wakings feels better than an eight-hour night with five wakings.
+Garmin and Oura both expose this; Apple Watch surfaces it as "interruptions."

 Subtype-specific sleep notes